 Specializations in Education

 Delve into other areas of education when you add a specialization to your Master of Arts in Education program.
-You must choose one of the following specializations to add to your degree program (12 credits):
+Customize your M.A. in education even further by choosing one of the following specializations to add to your online degree (12 credits):

 Curriculum & Instruction